Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you would like to plant a tree on your own in the parkway, or if you need to remove a tree in the parkway, you will need a permit from the city.

-Items such as refrigerators (doors removed), hot water heaters, and dishwashers may be disposed of by calling Advanced Disposal at 630-587-8282 at least 1 day prior to service.
-Each appliance requires one refuse/yard waste sticker.
+Items such as refrigerators (doors removed), hot water heaters (drained), and dishwashers may be disposed of by calling Waste Management/Advanced Disposal at 630-587-8282 at least 1 day prior to service.
+The call alerts the hauler that there is an item which likely exceeds the normal 50-pound limit so they can schedule a different truck for collection.
+Each appliance requires one refuse sticker.

 Latex paint cans should be put in regular trash; lids can go in recycling cart.
 If paint remains, it must be in a solidified form.
 For small amounts of paint, just add kitty litter or oil dry to absorb the paint.
 For larger amounts, pour paint over kitty litter or oil dry into a large pan to solidify.
 Do not place cans of paint in liquid form in regular trash, as the cans will leak paint on the street.
 Latex paint is also accepted for a fee at certain Kane County recycling events.